3DCoded/FTC-Single-Button-Actions/docs/index.md

 ## What is it?

-FTC Single Button Actions (SBA's) is a framework designed to execute several tasks on your robot sequentially, with minimal effort.
+FTC Single Button Actions (SBA's) is a framework designed to execute several tasks on your robot sequentially, with minimal code complexity.

 SBA's helped us, FTC Bruinbots #13599, to win 1st place Control Award twice in a row in the 2024-2025 Into the Deep season.